DanielJanowicz/R-learning-module/README.md

 ## hbc.r
 This R file contains code that was used in this [tutorial](https://hbctraining.github.io/Intro-to-R-flipped/schedules/links-to-lessons.html) (1.1, 1.2, 1.3, 1.4, 2.1, 2.2, 2.3)

+## hbc_questions.r
+This R file contains the practice exercises from both Part 1 and 2 from the website above.

 ## bookdown.r
 This R file contains code that was used from the [brookdown tutorial](https://bookdown.org/vaabe/bookdown-demo/the-r-environment.html) (Chapters 1-3)